-In accordance with the county infiltration standards for sandy soils, the infiltration test borings were pre-soaked 2 hours prior to infiltration testing or until all of the water had percolated through each test hole.
-The pre-soaking process consisted of filling each test boring by inverting a full 5-gallon bottle of clear water supported over the hole so that the water flow into the hole holds constant at a level at least 5 times the hole's radius above the gravel at the bottom of the hole.
-Pre-soaking was completed after all of the water had percolated through each test hole.
+In accordance with the county infiltration standards for sandy soils, all infiltration test borings were pre-soaked 2 hours prior to the infiltration testing or until all of the water had percolated through the test holes.
+The pre-soaking process consisted of filling test borings by inverting a full 5-gallon bottle of clear water supported over each hole so that the water flow into the hole holds constant at a level at least 5 times the hole's radius above the gravel at the bottom of each hole.
+Pre-soaking was completed after all of the water had percolated through the test holes.